List of awards and nominations received by Adrien Brody

 This article is a List of awards and nominations received by Adrien Brody.

 Adrien Brody is an American actor known for his roles on stage and screen.
 He has received various accolades including two Academy Awards, a BAFTA Award and a Golden Globe Award as well as nominations for three Emmy Awards, and a Laurence Olivier Award.

 Brody portrayed Władysław Szpilman in Roman Polanski's holocaust drama film The Pianist (2002), he received the Academy Award for Best Actor and the César Award for Best Actor.
 For his performance as a Hungarian architect László Tóth in the Brady Corbet epic historical drama The Brutalist (2024), he received his second Academy Award for Best Actor as well as the BAFTA Award for Best Actor in a Leading Role, the Critics' Choice Movie Award for Best Actor, and the Golden Globe Award for Best Actor in a Motion Picture – Drama.

 For his roles on television, he received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie for his portrayal of Harry Houdini in the miniseries Houdini (2015).
 He was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for playing a wealthy investor in the HBO drama-comedy series Succession episode "Lion in the Meadow" (2022).

-On stage, Brody made his London theatre debut as death row inmate Nick Yarris in the Lindsey Ferrentino play The Fear of 13 (2024) at Donmar Warehouse for which he received a nomination for the Laurence Olivier Award for Best Actor.
+On stage, Brody made his London theatre debut as death row inmate Nick Yarris in the Lindsey Ferrentino play The Fear of 13 (2024) at the Donmar Warehouse, for which he received a nomination for the Laurence Olivier Award for Best Actor.